 First, veterinarians advise that pet owners must slowly wean their dogs off of Tramadol when the pain has subsided.

 This is because this drug has some pretty awful withdrawal side effects that may be just as awful as the pain that it was supposed to be helping.

 - Jittery feeling

 The side effects of Tramadol itself vary from mild to severe and include:

-Gabapentin is another commonly prescribed drug that vets often recommend for older dogs with suffering from neuropathic pain, chronic pain and/or seizures.
+Gabapentin is another commonly prescribed drug that vets often recommend for older dogs that are suffering from neuropathic pain, chronic pain, or seizures.

-While Gabapentin is prescribed for a wide array of ailments and has been known to treat said conditions rather effectively, it also has its fair share of side effects that dog owners should be aware of.
+Although gabapentin is prescribed for a wide array of ailments and has been known to treat these ailments rather effectively, it also has its fair share of side effects of which dog owners should be aware.

 For these reasons, among others, we always advise our readers to proceed with caution when it comes to treating their fur babies with conventional medications.

 What Can I Give My Dog For Pain: Holistic OptionsIf you are looking for a holistic option, check out the following options.

 Feverfew is one of the natural remedies that treats inflammation.